Thickness guide

 Thickness problems are easiest to catch with a small prototype.
 Print the QR at final scale, scan it with multiple phones, and check the result under the same lighting where it will be used.

-If the code scans only under ideal light or only from one angle, adjust relief, contrast, material, or overall size before production.
+If the code scans only under ideal light or only from one angle, adjust raised height, contrast, material, or overall size before production.

 FAQ